trueChazza/laravel-ease/README.md

 Under the hood, dynamic routing is provided and powered by the Vite plugin - [Voie](https://github.com/brattonross/vite-plugin-voie)

-To see all the possible route combinations, see [Voie - File System Routing](https://github.com/brattonross/vite-plugin-voie#file-system-routing)
+For all the possible route combinations, see [Voie - File System Routing](https://github.com/brattonross/vite-plugin-voie#file-system-routing)

 ## Contributing